Eh1z/FaceSync/README.md

 - Launch the app, position yourself in front of the camera, and follow the on-screen instructions.
 The app will guide you with real-time feedback on alignment, lighting, and other parameters until all conditions are met for a successful capture.

 ---

-Let me know if you'd like to include any additional sections!